Itineraries

 - 7 days

-See how the 3-day, 5-day, and 7-day Rwanda itineraries branch from the same country frame.
+See how the 3-day, 5-day, and 7-day Rwanda itineraries branch from the same map.

-This is the visual follow-through from the homepage: 3 days stays north and focused, 5 days is where Akagera becomes a real second anchor, and 7 days is where Lake Kivu and Nyungwe stop feeling forced.
+This is the visual follow-through from the homepage: 3 days stays north and focused, 5 days is where Akagera fits naturally, and 7 days is where Lake Kivu and Nyungwe stop feeling rushed.

-Use this diagram to compare the itinerary families visually before you open the day-by-day pages.
-The route families are not longer or shorter versions of the same trip.
-Each one solves a different planning problem.
+Use this diagram to compare the itinerary options visually before you open the day-by-day pages.
+These are not just longer or shorter versions of the same trip.

 How to choose